To add access check rules and policies, use the Attribute-Based Access Control section on the navigation panel:

 Add a rule containing additional access check conditions.

-Set properties determining access to objects.
+Set properties that determine access to objects.

 Determine structure of access control using checkboxes next to attribute-based access control elements.